-The backpack he is referencing is his fleet of five barges, two towboats, six workboats, two skid steers, and an excavator, all of which carry Chad and his crew of 13 2,300 miles up and down the Mississippi River, year round, where they clean up the litter inside and around the Big Muddy.
+The backpack he is referencing is his fleet of five barges, two towboats, six workboats, two skid steers, and an excavator, all of which carry Chad and his crew of 13 2,300 miles up and down the Mississippi River, year-round, where they clean up the litter inside and around the Big Muddy.
 Something Chad has been doing since he was 15 years old.

 “I grew up in East Moline, Illinois, spending summers as a commercial mussel diver with my brother.
-Diving the mighty river, I was surrounded by sand-covered oil drums, tires, refrigerators and other garbage that littered its floor.
-Once I realized I was swimming in garbage, I decided to rewrite the river’s reputation, and do it alone if I had to.”
+Diving the mighty river, I was surrounded by sand-covered oil drums, tires, refrigerators, and other garbage that littered its floor.
+Once I realized I was swimming in the garbage, I decided to rewrite the river’s reputation, and do it alone if I had to.”

 Incredibly, he has never needed to.
 Chad’s one-man mission started a conversation that spread across the country and now includes the helping hands of more than 100,000 volunteers who have donned gloves and boots and joined him on the riverbanks.

 “Before paved roads and railroads, goods and people arrived by boat,” explains Chad.
 “America’s waterways were and are still major transportation hubs building and propelling the country forward.
 With more than 17,000 miles of rivers weaving across America, every mile of water is worth protecting.”

 When the crew isn’t busy organizing one of their thousands of river cleanups, they’re on board their 310-foot floating home.
 Let’s climb on board and show you around!